Description

 Registration will open in July 2025.

 Start your school year with a fall two-day conference opportunity to connect and learn about the latest in the field of Deaf Education!
 Professionals, school personnel, and families from across Michigan are invited to this conference to focus on Language for Life: Transforming Education for the Whole Child regarding students who are deaf or hard of hearing (DHH).
-The event will feature leaders and professionals at the national and state levels presenting on a variety of topics including current research and evidence-based practices you can start using immediately.
+This event will feature leaders and professionals at the national and state levels presenting on a variety of topics, including current research and evidence-based practices you can start using immediately.
 Don’t miss this chance to gain ideas, network, and collaborate on ways to transform education for the whole child.

 This conference is for professionals and school personnel working with students in Michigan who are DHH.
 Adult family members raising children who are DHH are welcome to attend the entire conference or the one-day option with included family-specific breakout sessions.